nethesem/ArcticSlime/README.md

 The 14500 3.7v Li-ion cell is an oddball size that is difficult to find and not massively space efficient.
 I use 800mAh cells, I think 1000mAh is possible, but anything more than that is likely a fake in this form factor.
 As such, these trackers are generally good for about 8hrs run time.
 This isn't great, but they're also a lot less hassle to charge than most slimes, which is one of the main objectives of this design.

 The C3 SuperMini has a terrible antenna, meaning you will need your wireless access point / router to be in the same room.
-Batt sense for the SuperMini also seems to be broken in software, but this should get fixed in a future firmware update.

 A case-less tracker like this looks very cool and doens't need 3D printed parts, but is also very exposed.
 I plan to design an optional 'clip-on cover' at some point, but for now, don't sit on one of these during use.